 She has spoken on AI and human identity at the London Science Museum, Cheltenham Science Festival, the Barbican, the Being Human Festival, and the Cambridge Festival of Ideas.
 She has appeared at the Edinburgh Science Festival, Ars Electronica, IP Expo, and New Scientist Live.
 She has been interviewed by the New Scientist, Forbes, the Guardian, the New York Times, and the BBC, among others.

-Beth is an experienced social and digital anthropologist, and her first academic book is a groundbreaking in-depth ethnography of the ‘Indigo Children’ – a New Age re-conception of both children and adults which uses the language of science, evolution, and spirituality.
+Beth is an experienced social and digital anthropologist, and her first academic book was a groundbreaking in-depth ethnography of the ‘Indigo Children’ – a New Age re-conception of both children and adults which uses the language of science, evolution, and spirituality.